gdborton/programming-game-starter/README.md

   <a href="https://programming-game.com">
     <img src="https://programming-game.com/og" width="70%">
   </a>
-  [Programming Game](https://programming-game.com/) is an mmorpg that you play entirely through code.
+  <a href="https://programming-game.com">Programming Game</a> is an mmorpg that you play entirely through code.
 </p>